 Overall Thoughts and Summary

 The RG350 is a step forward in many ways, but it also feels like treading water in others.
-Whilst it’s a shame to see no advancement in raw CPU power since 2013’s GCW Zero, it’s obvious right from the outset that the RG350 has been designed and built with far more thought and skill than the GCW or indeed most other current Chinese handhelds.
-It’s also worth bearing in mind that the RG350 is roughly half the price that the GCW Zero was, and a far more polished machine too.
+It’s a shame to see no advancement in CPU power since 2013’s GCW Zero, but it’s a much better device overall.
+It’s immediately obvious that the RG350 has been designed and built with far more thought and skill.
+The GCW Zero also cost nearly twice as much when it was available.

 In my opinion the RG350 represents the best that we currently have coming out of China.
 It’s a solid effort all round with only a few drawbacks, of which some are personal preference.
 The design and execution is outstanding and it’s obvious that a lot of thought and attention to detail has been given to this device during research and development.